 And this brings us back to Paul who said “If you declare, ‘Jesus is Lord,’ and believe in your heart…”

 This isn’t rocket surgery and you don’t need a seminary degree to make sense of it.
-Ravenous wolves who eat sheep will eventually have to deal with the Good Shepherd.
-But bet your life on Jesus and he will never let you down!
+Ravenous wolves who devour sheep will have to deal with the Good Shepherd.